Most valuable certifications for infrastructure pros

 And, yes, college degrees are good too.
 In many cases, a degree is valued because it proves you have the technical chops to learn more.
 In other areas, notably data science and analytics, the degree fills a specific business need.

-Skill demands and pay trends
+In-demand IT skills and pay trends

 So how do certifications impact pay?
 "There is really a lot of churn in the skills markets," says David Foote, a tech industry analyst specializing in global tech workforce trends.